gwtw/js-fibonacci-heap/README.md

 ## Features

 - 100% test coverage
-- Supports all common heap
+- Supports all common heap operations
 - Store keys with optional associated values
 - Optional custom compare function that can utilize both key and value to give full control over the order of the data